d4rckh/voltgate/readme.md

     # Reloads monitoring, services, and endpoints every 10 seconds
     # Default: do not reload

+storage:
+  redis:
+    address: localhost:6379
+    password: my-password
+    username: my-username
+      # Configure Redis for use in rate limiting

+rate_limit:
+  storage: redis
+    # Use Redis for rate limiting
+    # Default: memory (Not recommended for production!)

 monitoring:
   loki: http://localhost:3100/loki/api/v1/push
     # Publishes logs to Loki